 The Okarito Community Campground is a great place to meet other friendly travellers; all profits from the campground go back into local community projects such as the restoration of the historic Donovan’s Store, or maintaining the great drinking water supply for the town.

-The campsite costs $12.50 for adults and is free for children; no booking is required.
+The campsite costs $15 for adults and is free for children; no booking is required.
+There is no freedom camping permitted in Okarito.

 Okarito is a small peaceful village on the western sea coast of the South Island.
 Only 13km off the main highway, Okarito is about 25 minutes drive north of Franz Josef Glacier.
 Look for the signposted turn-off between Lakes Mapourika and Wahapo.